Swabuu/mcc-mnc.com-webscraper/README.md

 Link: mcc-mnc.com

 This script is using Beautifulsoup, requests and Pandas.
-Pip install it and you're ready to go.
+Pip install them and you're good to go.

 > pip install beautifulsoup4<br/>
 > pip install requests<br/>